sensemakersamsterdam/sensemakers-iot-platform-2019/README.md

 Sensemakers make use of the IoT data streaming and analytics platform hosted at SURFsara.

-The platform is designed to host multiple projects.
-One of them is dedicated for experimentation, available for everyone to use.
+The SURFsara IoT Platform for Sensemakers is a platform for storing, monitoring, visualising and analyzing sensor data.
+It is a collaboration platform designed to host multiple projects carried by the Sensemakers community.
+In addition, there is a project dedicated to experimentation, available for everyone to use.
+All data within the platform is shared.

-The platform is built from the following open source components, running in a Kubernetes cluster:
+The platform is built from the following open-source components, deployed as a fault-tolerant service on a Kubernetes cluster:
 - **Mosquitto** MQTT broker forms a backbone of the platform.
 - Data is stored in files in a shared volume, in an **InfluxDB** time-series database and in a **Minio** object store.
 - **Grafana** is available for visualisations and alerting.